 Fillings are among the most common restorations used today, and they serve a vital function.
 A beautiful smile is a great social asset, as well as a source of pride and confidence.
 A healthy mouth is essential to whole-body health.
-Placing a filling as soon as decay begins can provide full cosmetic and functional restoration, as well as preventing the problem from spreading.
+Placing a filling as soon as decay begins can provide full cosmetic and functional restoration, as well as prevent the problem from spreading.

 Many people postpone treatment, thinking that a small cavity is a small problem.
 However, without treatment, the cavity and risk to your oral health will continue to grow.
 Dental caries (decay) is a condition caused by bacteria, which mix with saliva and food particles to form an acidic biofilm coating the teeth.
-When it first develops, this film, known a plaque, is soft and sticky.
+When it first develops, this film, known as plaque, is soft and sticky.

 The acid produced by these bacteria softens tooth enamel, eventually chewing through it to the dentin layer.
-Decay spreads faster in this softer layer than it does in the enamel, creating a pit, or cavity.
+Decay spreads faster in this softer layer than it does in the enamel, creating a pit or cavity.
 Due to the rough texture and partially decayed tooth material, it is virtually impossible to clean the bacteria and biofilm from a cavity.
 It continues spreading, often beneath the surface, eventually reaching the inner chamber of the tooth.

 To stop the spread of dental caries, the decayed tissue needs to be removed and the cavity sealed.
-The method depends on the extent of decay.
+The method depends on the extent of the decay.
 If caught early, only a small filling will be needed.
 At Eastland Dental Center, we use the innovative DiagnoDent cavity detection system.
-If you maintain your regular dental checkups, we can discover potential decay before it is even visible, for the earliest possible treatment.
+If you maintain your regular dental checkups, we can discover potential decay before it is even visible for the earliest possible treatment.

 A small cavity is easily treated with a composite filling.
 The compromised tooth material is gently removed, and a small amount of filling material is placed.
-It is colored to match your tooth perfectly, for an indistinguishable restoration.
-The special bonding agent gives these fillings superior strength and longevity compared to many other, less attractive, alternatives.
+It is colored to match your tooth perfectly for an indistinguishable restoration.
+The special bonding agent gives these fillings superior strength and longevity compared to many other, less attractive alternatives.